carlaKC/lightning-notes/ldk-accountability.md

 Since this is an internal implementation, we can rely on the locking being properly handled and not blocking for too long.

+TODO: we also need to be able to track reputation/outgoing reputation values, which means we need to know when things are settled/failed.
+I think this would always be okay because we hit this at the process forwards stage (where settles/fails are piped) but might need to worry about consistency a bit there.

 #### Externally

 - We get a `allocate_htlc_resources` call, which gives us our new set